Category:

 Career

-Toyota made her professional wrestling debut on August 5, 1987 at the age of 16, just a few months after joining the AJW dojo.
-As a newcomer in AJW, she initially wrestled in lower-card matches, where she gained valuable experience and honed her skills.
+Toyota made her professional wrestling debut on August 5, 1987, at the age of 16, just a few months after joining the AJW dojo.
+As a newcomer in AJW, she initially wrestled in lower-card matches, gaining valuable experience and honing her skills.
 She competed in both singles and tag team matches, showcasing her versatility as a wrestler and quickly gained a reputation for her athleticism, high-flying moves, and technical prowess, which eventually led to her becoming one of the most celebrated female wrestlers in the history of professional wrestling.
 Her unique combination of athleticism, speed, and technical ability quickly helped her stand out as a promising talent in the world of Japanese women’s wrestling.
 In the early stages of her career,

-In 1989, Toyota began teaming up with Toshiyo Yamada, forming a successful tag team partnership that would last for several years.
+In 1989, Toyota began teaming up with Toshiyo Yamada, forming a successful tag team partnership for several years.
 The duo captured the AJW Tag Team Championship and the WWWA World Tag Team Championship multiple times, solidifying their status as a top-tier tag team in Japanese women’s wrestling.

 Throughout her early career, Toyota continued to improve and refine her in-ring abilities, capturing the attention of both fans and wrestling critics.
 By the early 1990s, she had emerged as one of the premier wrestlers in AJW and had begun to capture singles titles as well.

 One of her most notable early achievements was winning the IWA World Women’s Championship in 1990, which marked the beginning of her ascent to the top of the women’s wrestling scene in Japan.
-This early success was just the start of Toyota’s illustrious career, which would see her win numerous championships and accolades, and cement her status as one of the greatest female wrestlers of all time.
+This early success was just the start of Toyota’s illustrious career, which would see her win numerous championships and accolades and cement her status as one of the greatest female wrestlers ever.

 Throughout her career, Toyota was involved in several matches that received a five-star rating from wrestling journalist Dave Meltzer of the Wrestling Observer Newsletter.
 These matches showcased her exceptional in-ring abilities and the high quality of women’s wrestling in Japan during her career.